xaosfiftytwo/xscripts/README.md

 - a fairly recent version of `bash`, I'd guess.
 - `python 2.x`, and the `gtk` module.
-I'm not good with python, but I'm fairly sure that this is included in a package called `pygtk`.
+I'm not good with python, but I'm fairly sure that it is included in a package called `pygtk`.
 And you most probably already have it.
 - `xsetroot`
 - `bc` command line calculator.